deskjet/chiptune2.js/README.md

 # Chiptune.js
 #### Version 2

 This is a javascript library that can play module music files.
 It is based on the [libopenmpt](https://lib.openmpt.org/libopenmpt) C/C++ library.
 To translate libopenmpt into Javascript [emscripten](https://github.com/kripken/emscripten) was used.
-For audio output inside the browser WebAudio API ist used.
+For audio output inside the browser WebAudio API is used.

 **Please note**: The compiled `libopenmpt.js` in this repository is based on an outdated version of libopenmpt.
 Newer versions contain bugfixes and other improvements.
 Download the latest version from the libopenmpt developers [here](https://lib.openmpt.org/libopenmpt/download/) and replace `libopenmpt.js.mem` and `libopenmpt.js`.
 If you prefer to compile `libopenmpt.js` yourself (to save space or make custom changes) follow the instructions in the "Development" section.

 ## Features

-* Play all traker formats supported by libopenmpt (including mod, xm, s3m, it)
+* Play all tracker formats supported by libopenmpt (including mod, xm, s3m, it)
 * Simple Javascript API
 * Pause/Resume
 * Tested with Google Chrome and Firefox